 Relaxed Holiday in Zambia

 Houseboat holidays are ideal for larger groups, with most offering cabin berths for between 10 and 30 people.
-They always come fully crewed and fishing guides can be arranged.
-It’s up to you whether you’d like to self-cater or hire a chef.
+They always come fully crewed, and fishing guides can be arranged.
+Whether you’d like to self-cater or hire a chef is up to you.

 Several excellent, laid-back fishing lodges are also dotted around the lake – another very tranquil option if you’re not in a group.
 Again, fishing is not compulsory; you can always relax by the pool or take a sunset cruise.But do try to get out on the water at some point during your stay and let some of Kariba’s magic soothe your tensions.